Yarbrough, Rays hand Orioles 14th straight loss, 8-4

 FLEETING GLORY

-The Rays designated RHP Chris Ellis for assignment one day after he recorded his first big league win with four scoreless relief innings in his second career game.
+The Rays designated right-hander Chris Ellis for assignment one day after he recorded his first big league win with four scoreless relief innings in his second career game.

 FRESH START

-Veteran reliever David Robertson, signed by the Rays Monday, worked a scoreless inning for Triple-A Durham.
-The 36-year old was on this year’s silver medal-winning United States Olympic team.
+Veteran reliever David Robertson, signed by the Rays on Monday, worked a scoreless inning for Triple-A Durham.
+The 36-year-old pitcher was on this year’s silver medal-winning United States Olympic team.

 TRAINER’S ROOM

 Orioles: 1B Trey Mancini (calf) and OFs Anthony Santander (ankle) and DJ Stewart (knee) were out of the starting lineup.
-Santander popped out pinch-hitting in the seventh.
+Santander popped out as a pinch hitter in the seventh.
 Hyde didn’t rule out Mancini starting Thursday. ...
 RHP Hunter Harvey (right lat strain) allowed one run and three hits in one inning for Triple-A Norfolk.

 Rays: RHP Chris Archer (right forearm) is expected back early next week.